calder-c/tfl-api-arrivals-board/README.md

 This project provides a live display of bus and overground train arrivals using Transport for London's API.
 It utilizes Python along with various libraries for fetching data, image processing, and GUI display.

+## About Naptan
+The national public transport access nodes (NaPTAN) is a national dataset of all public transport ‘stops’ in England, Scotland and Wales.

+This includes:

+- bus stops and railway stations
+- tram, metro and underground stops
+- airports and ferry terminals

+Read more and find your stop's NAPTAN at [Link](https://www.gov.uk/government/publications/national-public-transport-access-node-schema/html-version-of-schema)
 ## Requirements

 - Python 3.x